-The Senate, which meets monthly in full session, is the policy-making body at Columbia that addresses itself to campus issues affecting more than one school.
-These include all general faculty and student affairs, most issues that fall under the responsibility of the central administration, and all areas under the jurisdiction of any Senate committee (see committee list below).
+The Senate, which meets monthly in full (plenary) session, is the policy-making body at Columbia that addresses itself to campus issues affecting more than one school.
+These include all general faculty and student affairs, most issues that fall under the responsibility of the central administration, and all areas under the jurisdiction of any Senate committee.
 Consequently, few issues of importance to the University and its educational mission are not addressed at one time or another.

-There are, however, certain limitations upon Senate action.
+There are certain limitations upon Senate action.
 The Senate avoids involvement in the internal affairs of any particular school, so that matters such as curriculum, admissions, and financial aid are customarily not Senate business.
 The Senate cannot administer the University, and avoids impinging on strictly administrative matters.
-In particular, labor issues involving unions are not dealt with by the Senate, and while Senate policy recommendations may depend upon the allocation of funds, the actual allocation of resources is dealt with elsewhere.
 Finally, political issues have been excluded out of the belief that neither the Senate, the President, nor the Trustees can speak with one voice for the University on controversial issues where reasonable people disagree.
-The Senate sometimes accommodates interest in concerns outside its jurisdiction by allowing senators to set up a petition at the conclusion of a meeting so that senators as individuals may sign it or not, and in that way express their views.
-Occasionally senators have met in open forum after adjournment of a regular meeting to address matters arousing concern on campus.

 Senate deliberations usually take some time, especially when complex problems are at issue.
 The Senate is limited in its ability to react to headlines, for much of its work is done in committees and due notice is expected on items to be voted on.
 It has nevertheless often served as a useful forum for the debate of controversial topics of intense interest to students and faculty.
 Such airing of conflicting views has frequently had a constructive effect without need for formal action.

 Most matters discussed in the Senate, in fact, do not come to a formal vote.
 Debate and discussion are usually carried on in an informal and accommodating (rather than a formal and litigious) manner at monthly meetings.
 The President of the University is the presiding officer, and a parliamentarian is present to clarify and expedite procedural questions.
-Aside from its legislative purpose, the Senate in its monthly meeting serves as a forum in which any senator may direct a question to the President, or through him to an appropriate officer of the administration.
-Often as much as half of a meeting is devoted to dialogue of this kind.
+Aside from its legislative purpose, the Senate in its monthly plenary serves as a forum in which any senator may direct a question to the President, or through him to an appropriate officer of the administration.

-Six Senate committees in fact enjoy a special link with related Trustee committees.
+Four Senate committees enjoy a special link with related Trustee committees.
 Each sends one or two representatives to meetings of the related Trustee committee.
 The representatives, who receive full documentation and have a voice but not a vote, are then able to report back to the committees and to the full Senate on actions taken and topics under discussion in Trustee committees.
-The arrangement is as follows: Physical Development sends two representatives to Buildings and Grounds; Alumni Relations sends two to Alumni Affairs; Budget Review sends it chairman to Budget; Community Relations sends two to Community Affairs; Education sends two to Educational Policy and the State of the University; and External Relations sends two to Legal Affairs.
-In addition, the President consults with the Senate Executive Committee on the selection of the President, the Provost, University Professors, and six of the 24 Trustees.
+The arrangement is as follows: Campus Planning and Physical Development sends two representatives to Physical Assets; Budget Review sends two representatives to Finance; Education sends two to Educational Policy; External Relations sends two to Public Affairs; and the Executive Committee sends two to the Trustees’ business meeting.
+In addition, the President consults with the Senate Executive Committee on the selection of the President, the Provost, University Professors, and six of the 24 Trustees (Senate Consulted Trustees).
 If a special need arises, there is provision for the Executive Committee to have a meeting with an appropriate group of Trustees.

 When a committee’s deliberations suggest some specific action is required, it drafts a resolution for presentation to the full Senate.
-If the resolution is a substantive one, it is expected that the resolution will be accompanied by a report summing up the background information and arguments examined by the committee.
+If the resolution is a substantive one, it is expected that it will be accompanied by a report summing up the background information and arguments examined by the committee.

-Committee members can expect to receive notice at least two weeks in advance of an impending meeting, and to receive the agenda and other materials about one week in advance.
-Inability to attend a meeting should be reported promptly to the Senate office since much of the Senate’s vital work is carried out in committee sessions.
+Committee meetings are scheduled in advance for the year or semester, and full details can be found on the Senate calendar.
+Committee members can expect to receive the agenda and other materials about one week in advance.
+Inability to attend a meeting should be reported promptly to the Senate Office, since much of the Senate’s vital work is carried out in committee session.

-Senate committees follow a policy on confidentiality that is intended to allow the freest discussion possible.
-The policy makes all committee deliberations confidential, and designates the chairman as the only member able to speak on behalf of the committee to the campus press or other outsiders.
+Senate committees follow a policy on confidentiality intended to allow the freest discussion possible.
+The policy makes all committee deliberations confidential, and designates the chair as the only member able to speak on behalf of the committee to the campus press or other outsiders.